willidad/wk-charts/tasks.md

 Fix: a67d0da Chart is not updated on data change

-Fix: bar and column chart enter/exit animations wrong
+Fix: 5218efb bar and column chart enter/exit animations wrong

-bar and colum: bar switched color on exit animation
+Fix: bar and colum: bar switched color on exit animation

 TODO / Features